 Trusted accounts enable:

-- Proof sharing control: Admins can restrict proof sharing to users within their own account and trusted accounts only.
-This ensures proofs are shared exclusively with verified domains and users.
+- Controlled proof sharing: Administrators can limit proof sharing to users in their own account and trusted accounts, helping ensure proofs are shared only with approved users and domains.

-- Authentication: Admins and users can switch between Single Sign-On (SSO)–enabled accounts without re-authenticating each time.
+- Authentication: Administrators and users can switch between Single Sign-On (SSO)–enabled accounts without re-authenticating each time.
 This also applies to two-factor authentication (2FA) and trusted device setups.

-- A trust relationship can be established between different domains, not just accounts under the same domain, as long as the trust IDs are correctly exchanged.
+- Trusted relationships can be established between accounts that use different email domains, as long as the required trust IDs are exchanged.

 To open, go to Settings > Security > Trusted Accounts